gaak99/emacs-bloomfilter/README.md

 > "definitely not in set".

 ## Background
-I wrote it to practice Elisp and cement the notion of this filter in my fickle mind.
+I wrote it to practice Elisp and cement the notion of this filter in my overflowing lizard brain.

 ## Status
 The small test suite passes.
-But I've (or anybody else so far) not used this for real work yet.
+But I (or anybody else so far) haz not used this for a real app yet.

 # User Setable Options
 Hash functions, number of hash functions, and size of the filter should be taken into consideration. [^2]